tib0/next-pwa-template/README.md

 **TypeScript**: A statically typed superset of JavaScript that provides better code comprehension, catch errors at compile-time, and enhances developer productivity.

+**Dexie**: A lightweight and fast in-memory database that simplifies data management and retrieval.
+Indexdb is used to provide offline support.

 ## Benefits: